paddymul/buckaroo/docs/source/using.rst

 .. code-block:: python

-    from dcef.dcef_widget import DCEFWidget
+    from buckaroo.buckaroo_widget import BuckarooWidget
-    DCEFWidget(df=df)  #df being the dataframe you want to explore
+    BuckarooWidget(df=df)  #df being the dataframe you want to explore

-And you will see the UI for DCEF.
+And you will see the UI for Buckaroo.

 Using Commands
 ==============

-At the core DCEF commands operate on columns.
+At the core Buckaroo commands operate on columns.
 You must first click on a cell (not a header) in the top pane to select a column.

 Next you must click on a command like ``dropcol``, ``fillna``, or ``groupby`` to create a new command